 A Life Beyond Reason: A Father’s Memoir

 An unflinching and luminous memoir that explores a father’s philosophical transformation when he must reconsider the questions what makes us human? and whose life is worth living?
-For more information, go to:
+For more information, click

 Before becoming a father, Chris Gabbard was a fast-track academic finishing his doctoral dissertation at Stanford.
 A disciple of Enlightenment thinkers, he was a devotee of reason, believed in the reliability of science, and lived by the dictum that an unexamined life is not worth living.
 But, despite his faith in modern medicine, the very science he touted as nearly infallible fails him.
 Gabbard’s son, August, is born with severe brain damage, likely the result of medical error and begins his life as a spastic quadriplegic who was cortically blind, profoundly cognitively impaired, and nonverbal.